Gertkeno/Gertkeno.github.io/teaching-zig/10_intro.md

 ============

-Zig sets out to learn from the nearly 50 years of C development, making already standard patterns easier to write and read.
+Zig sets out to learn from the nearly 50 years of C development, making already standard patterns easier to read and write.
 With low cost error checking via under the hood unions, slices for bundling pointer and length, defer/errdefer to ensure allocations are paired with deallocations in a semi RAII fashion, and more!
 A big selling point is safety, with some dogma Zig benefits by making it